coopev017/coopev017.github.io/README.md

 I hope to be given an opportunity that allows me to further my knowledge and continously grow and change for the better.

 #### Statement of Originality
 Here, I am to post insights and conclusions based on data from open source databases.
-This work is my own and the origins of the data will be posted with my conclusions.
+This work is my own and the origins of the data will be posted with each case study.
 Thank you.

 ### SDSS Case Study
 Uploaded 06/12/2021
 *Last updated: 06/11/2021*
+**Context**
 In this case study, my motivation was to explore skills I obtained during the certificate I earned.
 I wanted to do this while also researching a topic that I thoroughly enjoy.
 By no means is this an immaculate case study, but I wanted to see what I could do on a fairly basic level, and I had fun working through it.
+**Acknowledgements**
+Data accessed through BigQuery: big query-public-data.blackholedatabase.sdssdr7

 Data used [sdss_dr7_z.csv](https://github.com/coopev017/coopev017.github.io/files/6642784/sdss_dr7_z.csv)
 Documentation: [sdss doc.pdf](https://github.com/coopev017/coopev017.github.io/files/6642783/sdss_doc.pdf)